LEADING THE WAY FOR TOMORROW

-Members of Leadership Tampa are business/professional people who hold mid-to-upper level management positions within their companies or organizations.
-Additionally, they have demonstrated a concern for community issues and volunteered their time with service organizations, from Boy Scouts and Little League to church activities and professional organizations.
+Members of Leadership Tampa are business/professional people who hold leadership positions within their companies or organizations.
+Additionally, they have demonstrated a concern for community issues and volunteered their time with service and professional organizations.
 The selection process is rigorous and competitive for each of the 50-60 seats available in each class.

 The Leadership Tampa year begins in September and concludes in May.
 Members meet every other week for briefings, tours, seminars and hands-on learning.
 In addition, the class participates in an Opening Retreat and a Leadership Development Retreat in March.
-The Leadership Tampa program agendas bring in top-level business, civic, and government leaders for discussion and question and answer sessions.
+The Leadership Tampa program agendas bring in top-level business, civic, and government leaders for an interactive and behind the scenes look at Tampa.

 If you have questions about the program, please contact Lorrie Hero

 Schezy Barbas, Director of Major Gifts, The University of Tampa

 Tammy Briant, Director for Student Life, Stetson University College of Law

 Jonathan Brill, Director of State Legislative Affairs, SOE Software Corporation

 Frank Busot, Director, Bayside Station, Tampa Electric Company

 Charles Callahan, Shareholder, Hill Ward Henderson, PA